-Please give as much detail as you can throughout the form, each box will expand as you click into it and type:

-Date of the incident (if different)
+Please give as much detail as you can throughout the form, each box will expand as you click into it and type: Date this form is being used Date of the incident (if different) Your name Your role Your contact details, phone number/s, address and email address Child's Name Child's Address Child's Date of Birth Child's Ethnic Origin Does the child have a disability, additional health and/or learning needs?
+If so, please

-Your name

-Your role

-Your contact details, phone number/s, address and email address

-Child/Adult at Risk's Name

-Child/Adult at Risk's Address

-Child/Adult at Risk's Date of Birth

-Child/Adult at Risk's Ethnic Origin

-Does the child/adult at risk have a disability, additional health and/or learning needs?
-If so, please describe

-Child/Adult at Risk's Gender

-Parent/s/carers name

-Parent/s/carers contact details, phone number/s, address and email address Have the Parent/s/carers been notified of this incident?
+Child's Gender Parent/s/carers name Parent/s/carers contact details, phone number/s, address and email address Have the Parent/s/carers been notified of this incident?
 If YES, please provide details of what was said/action agreed Are you reporting - A Your own concerns?
-B Someone else's concerns or C Disclosure by the child/vulnerable adult affected?
+B Someone else's concerns or C Disclosure by the child affected?
 Date, time, place and the nature of the event where the incident took place Please provide a detailed account of the incident/concerns/disclosure here.
-Please explain whether you are recording this incident as fact, opinion or hearsay Please provide the child's/vulnerable adult's account of the incident if you have one Name/s of any witnesses to the incident/concerns/disclosure and their contact details If there were witnesses, please provide their accounts of the incident/concerns/disclosure if you have them Name of the person alleged to have caused incident/concerns/disclosure Their role/relationship with the injured party (e.g., parent; coach; fellow athlete, WTSF staff etc) Their contact details, phone number/s, address, email address (if known)
+Please explain whether you are recording this incident as fact, opinion or hearsay Please provide the child's account of the incident if you have one Name/s of any witnesses to the incident/concerns/disclosure and their contact details If there were witnesses, please provide their accounts of the incident/concerns/disclosure if you have them

-Please give details of any persons to whom you may already have disclosed this information e.g. The WTSF Lead Safeguarding Officer, a Police Officer and/or the Social Services Representative

-I hereby confirm that I have completed this form to the best of my ability, without malice or prejudice as a true account of the incident/concerns/disclosure:

-Your dated signature
+Name of the person alleged to have caused incident/concerns/disclosure Their role/relationship with the injured party (e.g., parent; coach; fellow athlete, WTSF staff etc) Their contact details, phone number/s, address, email address (if known) Please give details of any persons to whom you may already have disclosed this information e.g. The WTSF Lead Safeguarding Officer, a Police Officer and/or the Social Services Representative I hereby confirm that I have completed this form to the best of my ability, without malice or prejudice as a true account of the incident/concerns/disclosure: Your dated signature

-This form is to be sent to the WTSF Lead Safeguarding Officer as soon as possible after the incident/concerns/disclosure occurred, email .
+This form is to be sent to the WTSF Lead Safeguarding Officer as soon as possible after the incident/concerns/disclosure occurred, email \.